mtjhax/clearinghouse-adapter/README.md

 -   Retrieved [\#] updated trips from API\
      The Adapter has found trip tickets on the Clearinghouse server that are new, updated, or have new comments, claims, or results added.
--   Import folder not configured, will not check for files to import\
-     Import folder is not configured in
-    `c:\adapter\config\adapter_sync.yml.`
--   Import folder [directory name] does not exist\
-     The import folder configured in
-    `c:\adapter\config\adapter_sync.yml` is not a valid directory or inaccessible to the Adapter.
--   Starting import from directory [directory name] with output directory [directory name]
--   Skipping file [file name] which was previously imported
--   Imported [\#] files\
-     This will be followed by the results for each file that was imported.
--   Export folder not configured, will not export new changes detected on the Clearinghouse\
-     Export folder is not configured in
-    `c:\adapter\config\adapter_sync.yml.`
--   Export folder [directory name] does not exist\
-     The import folder configured in
-    `c:\adapter\config\adapter_sync.yml` is not a valid directory or inaccessible to the Adapter.
 -   Error notification failed, could not send email: [email contents]\
      There is a problem with sending emails from the Adapter.
 Check email notification configuration in `c:\adapter\config\mail.yml`.

-### Import Log

-Located in: `c:\adapter\tmp\import_done\import.log`

-A detailed account of data import operations including any errors encountered.
-This file may be in a different folder if you change the value of `completed_folder` in `config/adapter_sync.yml`.

 #### Normal Log Messages

--   Starting import from directory [directory name]
--   Found [\#] files to import
--   File [file name] skipped\
-     This indicates that the file was previously imported and will be skipped until its file name or contents are changed.
--   Importing [file name]
--   Processing [\#] rows
--   Row [\#] data: [row data]
--   Row [\#] error: [error message]
 -   POST trip ticket with API, result [server API response]\
      The import process created a new trip on the Clearinghouse server.
 -   PUT trip ticket with API, result [server API response]\
      The import process updated an existing trip on the Clearinghouse server.
--   Successfully imported [\#] rows, [\#] rows had errors and could not be processed\
-     The rows that could not be imported will be detailed in the log.
-If they need to be imported, they will need to be fixed and included in a new import file.

 #### Common Error Messages

--   Imported row does not contain an origin_trip_id value\
-     This indicates that the imported row is missing it’s required origin_trip_id field.
 -   API result does not contain an ID\
      This indicates an error when exchanging data with the Clearinghouse – the response from the server was missing a key field.